 Liquidity risk is that the Group might be unable to meet its financial obligations as they fall due.
-The Group manages its cash flows to ensure that it will always have sufficient liquidity to meet its liabilities when due.
+The Group's objective is to manage its cash flows to ensure that it will always have sufficient liquidity to meet its liabilities when due.
 The Board of Directors manages liquidity risk by regularly reviewing the Group's cash requirements by reference to cash flow projections prepared by management.